media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Advanced Coupons is absolutely, positively the <a href="https://advancedcouponsplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend" title="Best WooCommerce Coupons Plugin">best WooCommerce coupons plugin</a> on the market.
 It is both easy and powerful.

-We took the pain out of creating advanced coupon deals in WooCommerce and made it easy.
+We took the pain out of creating advanced WooCommerce coupon deals and made it easy to achieve your marketing goals.
 Check out all <a href="https://advancedcouponsplugin.com/pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Advanced Coupons features</a>.

 Also, I'm the founder of <a href="https://wholesalesuiteplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Wholesale Suite</a>, the biggest wholesale solution for WooCommerce.
 I'm obsessed with helping store owners grow their stores and I hope you enjoy using Advanced Coupons.

 Thanks,
-Josh Kohlbach (Found/CEO of Rymera Web Co)
+Josh Kohlbach (CEO of Rymera Web Co)

 == Changelog ==

+= 4.3.1 =
+* Bug Fix: Multisite: PHP warning shows up when viewing sites list

+= 4.3 =
+* Feature: New Advanced Coupons Dashboard

+= 4.2.1 =
+* Improvement: Adjust the help content API link to new base url
+* Improvement: Allow Gift Card Products to be selected on BOGO and Add Product feature
+* Improvement: Add Upsell for "Allowed Customers" restriction on ACFWF plugin under "Usage Restrictions" tab
+* Bug Fix: Can't refund order that is bought with Store Credit
+* Bug Fix: Rounding issue when applying store credit on the checkout page
+* Bug Fix: WPML: search products AJAX is not returning the product ID for the default language when the product was added using a secondary language first

 = 4.2 =
 * Feature: Add option to always use regular price when sale price exists
-* Improvement: Add css classes for coupon type to coupon gutenberg blocks to help improve styling targeting
+* Improvement: Add css classes for WooCommerce coupon type to coupon gutenberg blocks to help improve styling targeting
 * Improvement: Pass the URL Coupon attributes to the redirect URL and remove blog permalink structure from the coupon permalink structure
 * Improvement: Create duplicate Store Credits REST API endpoints to add support for WC Basic Auth
 * Improvement: Store Credits: Option to hide store credits section on checkout screen if the customer currently has no store credit balance
 * Improvement: Feature description improvement for "Customer Buys"

 = 4.1 =
-* Improvement: Only allow one (1) BOGO coupon to be applied to the cart at once
+* Improvement: Only allow one (1) WooCommerce BOGO coupon to be applied to the cart at once
 * Improvement: WOOCS currency switcher plugin integration
-* Improvement: Show notice if a BOGO coupon already exists on the cart and don’t apply the new one
+* Improvement: Show notice if a WooCommerce BOGO coupon already exists on the cart and don’t apply the new one

 = 4.0.3 =
 * Bug Fix: Store Credits: Searching for existing customer on the second page of the customer list will show empty list